Vulcan Energy supplies lithium to LG

 The Karlsruhe-based start-up has acquired a well-known customer.
 The start-up is also planning an IPO.

-Commodity start-up Vulcan Energy has signed a supply contract with South Korean battery maker LG.
-The contract is worth 1.7 billion euros, the news agency reports Reuters.
-Starting in 2024, the Karlsruhe-based company is to supply 5,000 tons of lithium in the first year, and double that later.
+The raw materials start-up Vulcan Energy has signed a supply contract with the South Korean battery manufacturer LG.
+The order volume amounts to 1.7 billion euros, reports the news agency Reuters.
+From 2024, the Karlsruhe-based company is to supply 5,000 tons of lithium in the first year and double that amount later on.

-The deal will see the German start-up supply a quarter of LG's lithium needs.
+This means that the German start-up will supply a quarter of LG's lithium requirements.
 The contract runs for five years.
 LG is currently building a battery plant in Poland, where the German lithium will be processed.
-LG's customers include Audi and Mercedes-Benz.
+LG's customers also include Audi and Mercedes-Benz.

-Vulcan Energy extracts the lithium needed for batteries from thermal water deep in the Upper Rhine Graben.
-The hot water is pumped to the surface and converted into electricity and heat, so to speak.
+Vulcan Energy extracts the lithium required for batteries from thermal water in the depths of the Upper Rhine Graben.
+The hot water is pumped to the surface and converted into electricity and heat.
 Vulcan Energy then extracts lithium hydroxide from the thermal water.
-The water is then pumped back to the depths.
-By 2024, Vulcan Energy aims to produce 150,000 tons of lithium through two plants - and it will be CO2-free.
+The water is then pumped back into the depths.
+By 2024, Vulcan Energy aims to produce 150,000 tons of lithium with two plants - and CO2-free.

-In addition to LG, Opel parent Stellantis is apparently also becoming a customer of the Karlsruhe-based company.
+In addition to LG, the Opel parent company Stellantis will apparently also become a customer of the Karlsruhe-based company.
 Reuters reports that both companies have signed a letter of intent.
 Daimler is also in talks with Vulcan Energy.

 Vulcan Energy is also planning an IPO on the Frankfurt Stock Exchange.
-"We are feeling a lot of interest from investors in Europe," CEO Horst Kreuter told the news agency.
+"We are sensing a great deal of interest from investors in Europe," CEO Horst Kreuter told the news agency.

 Newsletter